CheyneWeb3/Alpha7-Public-Files-and-Assets/thatdamnDawg/racingwombatsFEATURES.md

 - **Functions:** Implement race creation, betting, finalization, trifecta management, claiming winnings, and administrative tasks.
 - **Events:** Emit events for critical actions, facilitating off-chain tracking and transparency.

-### 4.2 Security Measures
+### 6.2 Security Measures

-- **Reentrancy Protection:** Inherited from a custom `ReentrancyGuard`, ensuring that sensitive functions cannot be exploited through reentrant calls.
+- **Reentrancy Protection:** Inherited from the `ReentrancyGuard` contract, ensuring that sensitive functions cannot be exploited through reentrant calls.
 - **Access Control:** Utilizes `onlyAdmin` and `onlyOperatorOrAdmin` modifiers to restrict function access to authorized roles.
-- **Safe Ether Transfers:** Implements the `_safeTransfer` function using low-level `call` with proper error handling to ensure secure fund transfers.
+- **Safe Ether Transfers:** Implements the `_safeTransfer` function using low-level `call` with proper error handling to ensure secure ETH transfers.
 - **Input Validation:** Ensures that all inputs, such as race times, contestant numbers, and fee amounts, are valid and within expected ranges.

-### 4.3 Price Feed Integration
+### 6.3 Price Feed Integration

-- **Chainlink AggregatorV3Interface:** Integrates with Chainlink's price feeds to obtain the latest ETH/USD prices, enabling accurate conversion between USD-based fees and native tokens.
+- **Chainlink AggregatorV3Interface:** Integrates with Chainlink's price feeds to obtain the latest ETH/USD prices, enabling accurate conversion between USD-based fees and ETH.
 - **Fallback Mechanisms:** Requires that price feeds are set and returns valid data to prevent the use of stale or incorrect price information.

 ---

-## 5. Economic Model
+## 7. Economic Model

-### 5.1 Fund Allocation
+### 7.1 Fund Allocation

 - **Betting Pool:** All user bets contribute to a race's total pool, which is distributed among winners upon race finalization.
 - **Treasury Allocation:** A fixed percentage (20%) of each race's pool is allocated to the treasury, ensuring sustainable fund management and platform operations.
 - **Trifecta Entry Fees:** 20% of trifecta entry fees are sent to the treasury, while the remaining 80% build the trifecta jackpot.

-### 5.2 Jackpot Distribution
+### 7.2 Jackpot Distribution

 - **Race Winners:**
     - **First Place:** Receives 40% of the total pool.